bcnmy/bundler/README.md

 2. **Docker (recommended)**: follow the instructions below.

 ## Using the Docker development environment
-1. Install Docker and Docker compose
+1. Install Docker, Docker compose and `ts-node` on your local machine
-2. Create an `.env` file using the `.env-example` file as a template
-3. Create a `config.json` file inside the `config` directory using `config/config-example.json` as a template.
-4. Run `ts-node encrypt-config.ts` to create the encrypted config. ⚠️ You have to do this every time you change the `config.json` and you have to restart the container for it to pick up changes.
+2. Follow the [First setup instructions](src/config/CONFIG.md#👶🏻-first-setup-instructions) to configure the Bundler before running it.
-5. Run `docker compose up` and the server and all of it's dependencies should run in the current terminal session without throwing any errors.
+3. Run `docker compose up` and the server and all of it's dependencies should run in the current terminal session without throwing any errors.

 Other useful commands:
 - `docker compose down`: stop the containers without deleting their data.